aws-solutions-library-samples/guidance-for-omnichannel-claims-processing-powered-by-generative-ai-on-aws/README.md

   1. Go to CloudFormation stacks, open `StreamlitURL` given in the `Outputs` tab of `ClaimsProcessingStack3`.
   2. In the 'Initiate a new claim', you can enter your policy number (eg: PY1234)
   3. If you have Amazon Pinpoint configured to send messages to your number, you will recieve the one time password (OTP) and final notification.
 If you dont have pinpoint configured, for getting the OTP, you can check the items in the DynamoDB table named `GP-FSI-ClaimsProcessing-NewClaim` to find the 6 digit number after the sample policy number PY1234 as your OTP.
 This is a workaround for testing with out Amazon Pinpoint configured for OTP.
+You can use the sample OTP 123456.
+This is a workaround for testing with out Amazon Pinpoint configured for OTP.
   4. Enter the OTP and once verified, you will be given option to enter the details of the incident.
   5. Once you have the details filled, **click** the `Submit` button and a case will be opened.
 Make a note of the Case number (policy number+OTP).